 Financial security (taxes), Health (Covid hospitalization and death rates), Safety (riots and rising crime rate), Personal Freedom (lockdowns and restrictions).
 And then there’s the weather.

-PALM COAST, FL – January 29, 2022 – Blue state residents are flocking to red states, and Florida is the prime beneficiary.
+PALM COAST, FL – January 29, 2022 – Why Florida’s Population Growth is Inevitable.
+Blue state residents are flocking to red states, and Florida is the prime beneficiary.
 Great weather has long been a driving force behind retirees’ affinity for Florida.
 As my father said, “People don’t like the temperature to be less than their age.”

 Lower taxes also have been a magnet, strengthened by the Trump tax revision’s cap on deductions for state income tax and local property tax.
 But Covid’s confluence with related events has turned the steady migration stream into a river.